CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/OPS.1.2.2 Archiving.txt

 For archiving, suitable media SHOULD be selected and used.
 The aspects to be archived data volume, average access times and average concurrent accesses to the archive system SHOULD be taken into account.
 Likewise, the archive media SHOULD meet the requirements for long-term archiving with regard to audit security and service life.

-#### OPS.1.2.2.A19 Regular function and recovery tests during archiving [Head IT, IT Operations]
+#### OPS.1.2.2.A19 Regular function and recovery tests during archiving [Head of IT, IT operation]

 For archiving, there should be regular functional and recovery tests.
 The archiving media SHOULD be checked at least once a year to see if they are still readable and with integrity.
 For troubleshooting, suitable processes SHOULD be defined.

 Furthermore, the hardware components of the archive system SHOULD regularly be checked for proper operation.
 It SHOULD be checked regularly if all archiving processes are working properly.

-### 3.3 Requirements for increased protection requirementsListed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
+### 3.3 Requirements for increased protection requirements
+Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### OPS.1.2.2.A20 Appropriate use of cryptographic procedures in archiving [Head of IT] (CI)